TallKite/linnstrument-firmware/README.md

 The "anchor string" is the string that the anchor pad is on.
 Its pitch is determined by the anchor pad, note and cents.
 Thus increasing any row offset above the anchor row sharpens multiple strings.
 And increasing any row offset below the anchor row flattens multiple strings.
 MicroLinn's guitar tuning is completely independent of the standard Linnstrument guitar tuning.
-In general, turning off microLinn by setting the edo to OFF disables all microLinn settings and restores the standard ones.

 Changing the edo adjusts the column offsets and row offset(s) so that their size in cents stays roughly the same.
-So your keyboard layout remains roughly bosanquet, or your guitar tuning settings remain roughly EADGBE.
+So your bosanquet keyboard layout remains roughly bosanquet, and your EADGBE guitar tuning remains roughly EADGBE.

 There are 4 new functions for switches 1 & 2 and footswitches 1 & 2:
 EDO+ and EDO- move up or down to the next EDO, wraps around (probably best you don't play while changing!)